eymengunay/EoHoneypotBundle/README.md

 ## Usage
-Once installed and configured you can start using `honeypot` type in your forms.
+Once installed and configured you can start using `Eo\HoneypotBundle\Form\Type\HoneypotType` form type in your forms.

 ### Basic usage example:
 ```